fummicc1/EasyFirebaseSwift/FirestoreClient.md

 # FirestoreClient

-FirestoreClient is a client that helps us use a firestore interface with ease.
+FirestoreClient is a client that helps me use a firestore interface with ease.

 ## Model